AppDaemon/appdaemon/docs/APPGUIDE.rst

 Apps in AppDaemon are merely groups of these callbacks, so when the callbacks are not being executed, apps consume very little resources.

-There are 4 kinds of callback in AppDaemon, each with their own methods in ``ADAPI``.
+There are 4 kinds of callback in AppDaemon, each with their own methods in :class:`~appdaemon.adapi.ADAPI`.

 .. list-table:: AppDaemon Callbacks
     :header-rows: 1